Deluge (film): Preservation status

 For many years, Deluge was considered a lost film.
 In 1981, Forrest J Ackerman discovered a print, dubbed in Italian (La distruzione del mondo), in a film archive in Italy.

-Kansas City film distributor and film collector Wade Williams actually discovered an Italian-language nitrate film print in the basement of an old mansion in Rome in 1981.
+Kansas City film distributor and collector Wade Williams claimed to have discovered an Italian-language nitrate film print in the basement of an old mansion in Rome in 1981.
 It belonged to Williams' friend and Italian film producer Luigi Cozzi (aka Lewis Coates).
-Forry Ackerman, his wife Wyndane, and Wade Williams were guest speakers at a science fiction festival in Rome.
-Forry Ackerman verified it was a lost film in the U.S. After Williams bought the access rights, he made a dupe preservation negative and 35mm print.
+Ackerman, his wife Wyndane, and Williams were guest speakers at a science fiction festival in Rome.
+Ackerman verified it was a lost film in the U.S. After Williams bought the access rights, he made a duplicate preservation negative and 35mm print.
 It was subtitled in English for its first VHS release by Englewood Entertainment.
 The 35mm print was re-released theatrically and played at the Film Forum in New York City and at other revival houses and archives.

-A 35mm nitrate dupe negative with its original English soundtrack was discovered in 2016.
+A 35mm nitrate duplicate negative with its original English soundtrack was discovered in 2016.
 A 2K restoration scan was made by Lobster Films.
 This restoration was picked up for a limited theatrical re-release by Kino Repertory.
 A home media blu-ray release by Kino Lorber Studio Classics appeared in February 2017.